mlanca-c/ft_server/README.md

 ## Keywords
  > [Docker](https://docs.docker.com/get-started/overview/), [Web Server](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_is_a_web_server), [Dockerfile](https://docs.docker.com/engine/reference/builder/), [Debian Buster](https://www.debian.org/doc/),[Nginx](https://nginx.org/en/docs/), [SSL Protocol](https://www.csoonline.com/article/3246212/what-is-ssl-tls-and-how-this-encryption-protocol-works.html), [WordPress](https://codex.wordpress.org/Main_Page), [phpMyAdmin](https://www.phpmyadmin.net/docs/), [MySQL](https://dev.mysql.com/doc/), [autoindex]().

+ In the content below I try to explain what are these keywords, and how they fit in this project.
+If you had no difficulties understanding these keywords with their links, then I suggest you to waste your time somewhere else, and not to read below this.

 # Web Server
  To fetch a webpage, your browser sends a request to the web server, which searches for the requested file in its own storage space.
 Upon finding the file, the server reads it, processes it as-needed, and sends it to the browser.